RfidResearchGroup/proxmark3/armsrc/Standalone/readme.md

     }
 ````

-As it is now, you can only have one standalone mode installed at the time.

-## Name
+Each standalone mode needs to have its own compiler flag to be added in `armsrc\makefile`.

+## Naming your standalone mode

+We suggest that you follow these guidelines,
-Use HF/LF to denote which frequence your mod is targeting.
+- Use HF/LF to denote which frequence your mod is targeting.
-Use you own github name/similar for perpetual honour to denote your mod
+- Use you own github name/similar for perpetual honour to denote your mode.

+sample:
+ `LF_FOORUN`

+Which indicates your mode targets LF and is called FOO.

+This leads to your next step, your DEFINE name needed in Makefile.
+`WITH_STANDALONE_LF_FOORUN`

+## Update COMMON/MAKEFILE.HAL

 Samples of directive flag used in the `common/Makefile.hal`:
 ```